Pyomo/pyomo/doc/OnlineDocs/contributed_packages/gdpopt.rst

 .. _Chen et al., 2018: https://doi.org/10.1016/B978-0-444-64241-7.50143-9

 GDPopt can be used to solve a Pyomo.GDP concrete model in two ways.
-The simplest is to instantiate the generic GDPopt solver and specify the desired algorithm as an argument to the `solve' method:
+The simplest is to instantiate the generic GDPopt solver and specify the desired algorithm as an argument to the ``solve`` method:

 .. code::